jgneff/javafx-graphics/README.md

 ### Modulepath

 Add the JavaFX modular JAR files to the project's Compile Modulepath.
-To do so, navigate to the Properties > Libraries > Compile tab, click the "+" sign to the right of **Modulepath**, select "Add JAR/Folder," and add the following six files:
+To do so, navigate to the Properties > Libraries > Compile tab, click the "+" sign to the right of Modulepath, select "Add JAR/Folder," and add the following six files:

 ```
 ~/lib/javafx-sdk-14/lib/javafx.base.jar